rioki/learn-to-program-with-javascript/0-setup.md

 [node.js]: https://nodejs.org/en/

 If you installed all the above software, you should be ready to go for the next Lesson where we talk about Syntax.
-(Comming soon)